 Please fill out our expression of interest and you will be contacted about these opportunities as they arise.

 Our online debate programme will take place in the summer of 2018 and is open to debate clubs across Europe and the Southern Mediterranean interested in piloting online debates across borders.

-The facilitator training programme provides participants with an understanding of the Virtual Exchange methodology while also drawing on the vast experience of Young Med Voices alumni.
+The team leader training programme provides participants with an understanding of the Virtual Exchange methodology while also drawing on the vast experience of debate in the region.